Established in 2017 by Aix-Marseille University and DRASSM, French Ministry of Culture

 Kalliopi BAIKA, archaeologist-diver, Associate Professor in Mediterranean Maritime Archaeology (AMU, CCJ)

-Dr. Franca CIBECCHINI, archaeologist-diver, Drassm, French Ministry of Culture
+Franca CIBECCHINI, archaeologist-diver, DRASSM, French Ministry of Culture

-The Chair will evolve as a bridge-builder between the world of Academics, Universities, Museums, the public and private sectors.
-The major goal is to promote advanced educational training, high-quality research and public awareness in fast-developing societies for the protection and sustainable management of their maritime cultural heritage.
+The Chair aims to evolve as a bridge-builder between the world of Academics, Universities, Museums, the public and private sectors.
+The major objective is to promote advanced educational training, high-quality research and public awareness in fast-developing societies for the protection and sustainable management of their maritime cultural heritage.

 Launched in 1992, the UNITWIN/UNESCO Chairs Program promotes international inter-university cooperation and networking to enhance institutional capacities through knowledge sharing and collaborative work.
 Today, the Program involves over 700 institutions in 115 countries.
-It also features a UNESCO UNITWIN Network for Underwater Archaeology.
+The UNESCO UNITWIN Network for Underwater Archaeology was established in 2012.

 Since 2013, the MoMArch Master’s degree program has been training international specialists in underwater archaeology and coastal archaeology.
 MoMArch is approved as Academy of Excellence by the Academic Foundation A*Midex